glimpse-graphics/glimpse/glimpse/hud/module.md

 # Module glimpse-hud

-Utilities for rendering HUD-like 2D element on top of 3D scene.
+Utilities for rendering HUD-style 2D elements on top of 3D scene.